-Buried deep in the heart of a Rocky Mountain, Heart Creek Bunker is one of Alberta's hidden gems offering an adventure suitable for all ages year-round.
+Buried deep in the heart of a Rocky Mountain, Heart Creek Bunker trail is one of Alberta's hidden gems offering an adventure suitable for all ages year-round.
 Located under an hour from Calgary, it's easy-to-follow path leads to the cave-like interior.
 It's made up of a series of two main tunnels and can be explored relatively quickly, depending on how adventurous your crew is.

 Heart Creek Bunker